 Elevate Your Career with Tulane Law Online

 Are you already a working professional and want to level up in your career?
 Do you know what areas you want to focus on that can be enhanced with a law degree, but are not looking for a JD?
-Tulane University Law School is proud to offer Master of Jurisprudence degrees and professional certificates across four areas of legal expertise—labor and employment law, energy law, environmental law and Title IX regulations—delivered online and backed by the reputation of the 12th oldest law school in the U.S.
+Tulane University Law School is proud to offer Master of Jurisprudence degrees and professional certificates across four areas of legal expertise—labor and employment law, energy law and environmental law—delivered online and backed by the reputation of the 12th oldest law school in the U.S.

 Ready to get started?
 Apply online.
 Admissions requires a completed application along with your resume, a personal statement, a letter of recommendation and official transcripts for undergraduate and any graduate degrees.
 Speak with our admissions team or start your application today.

 - Retrieved November 10, 2021, from data.lawschooltransparency.com/enrollment/student-retention/

 - Retrieved November 10, 2021, from usnews.com/education/best-graduate-schools/the-short-list-grad-school/articles/law-schools-that-are-hardest-to-get-into

 - Retrieved November 10, 2021, from usnews.com/education/best-graduate-schools/articles/law-schools-methodology